MISTERNEGATIVE21/AmOsLinux-Software-Installer/README.md

 # AmOs Linux Software

-What to do after the installation of the latest version of AmOs Linux, or any other arch based distro?
+What to do after the installation of the latest version of AmOs Linux, or any other arch based distro !!

 Personally I will install these applications with the use of the scripts.
 These are applications not everyone would want on an iso.